opsit-io/opsit-explang-core/README.md

 Introduction
 ------------

-Explang is a simple dynamic language for the Java platform.
+*Explang is a simple and customizable dynamic language for the Java platform.*

 The main use case for Explang currently is providing simple customizable user-facing extension language for JVM based software.
-Thus it is being designed to around the following goals and
+It is being designed to around the following goals and
 features:

-### Good support for programming in the small and friendliness to casual users of the language.
+### Focus on support for Programming in the Small, friendliness to casual users of the language.

-- Dynamic typing
+- Dynamic typing, implicit conversions to boolean and numeric values when required.
 - Dynamic variables: allows for passing values as variables in the context and defining user functions without arguments.
 - Lisp2 language: different namespaces for variables and functions, so